Glossary

 Heraldry

-(Air Force Definition) The emblem in full color, motto, designation, scroll(s), and shield (of an
+(Air Force Definition) The emblem in full colormotto, designation, scroll(s), and shield (of an

 establishment) or disc (of a unit).
 Source: Air Force Instruction 84-105.